 Lower Hope Gardens are privately owned by Mr and Mrs Clive Richards.
 The gardens are open to the public for the National Garden Scheme and other charities each year.

 Afternoon teas are served in the Old Hop Kiln in a sheltered courtyard.
-Visitors can enjoy delicious locally sourced cakes served with a refreshing cup of tea and farm grown apple juice.
+Visitors can enjoy delicious locally sourced cakes served with a refreshing cup of tea or coffee

 Open from 2pm - 5pm